Lebanon

 Separation devices are often used.
 Observers reported constant noise and lack of privacy in the visiting rooms.

-Prisoners are allowed to receive visits from their children or minor relatives
+Incarcerated people are allowed to receive visits from their children or other children in their family

 yes